Nosterion/Project-Homepage/README.md

 Original project on cloud9 can be seen here: https://ide.c9.io/nosterion/homepage

+version 3.0:
+Added comments option on galleries.
+Comments persist too.
+Added some basic styling to showpage using Bootstrap.

 version 2.0:
 Connected app to mongodb.
 Integrated mongoose.
 Now created new galleries persist.